Welcome to netmob logo 2025

 Authors: Stijn van Hannen, Bilgeçağ Aydoğdu (Utrecht University), Semiha Nur Yağcıklı, Subhi Güneş (Turkcell Technology), Albert Ali Salah (Utrecht University)

-• Modeling Urban Air Quality Using Taxis as Sensors
+• MCModeling Urban Air Quality Using Taxis as Sensors

 Authors: Anastasios Noulas (The Alan Turing Institute), Yasin Acikmese (Firefly), Charles QC LI, Milan Y. Patel (University of California, Berkeley), Shazia’Ayn Babul (University of Oxford), Ronald C. Cohen (University of California, Berkeley), Renaud Lambiotte (University of Oxford), Marta C. González (University of California, Berkeley)

-• Mixture models uncover polycentric urban structure from GPS mobility data
+• MCMixture models uncover polycentric urban structure from GPS mobility data

 Authors: Andrew Renninger (Centre for Advanced Spatial Analysis, University College London), Egor Kotov (Laboratory of Migration and Mobility, Max Planck Institute for Demographic Research), Carmen Cabrera (Geographic Data Science Lab, Liverpool University)

-• Activity Space Segregation Through the Lens of Income Outliers in London
+• MCActivity Space Segregation Through the Lens of Income Outliers in London

 Authors: Olena Holubowska, Anirudh Govind (Division of Geography and Tourism, Department of Earth and Environmental Sciences, KU Leuven, Belgium), Andrew Renninger (Centre for Advance Spatial Analysis, University College London, UK)

-• Measuring and mapping patterns of space utilization for characterizing human mobility in epidemiological contexts using a novel digital data set
+• MCMeasuring and mapping patterns of space utilization for characterizing human mobility in epidemiological contexts using a novel digital data set

 Authors: Daniel Citron (NYU Grossman School of Medicine, NY, NY, USA), Shankar Iyer (Meta, Inc., Menlo Park, CA, USA), Daniel J Weiss (Telethon Kids Institute, Nedlands, WA, Australia), Robert C Reiner, David L Smith (U. of Washington, Institute of Health Metrics and Evaluation, Seattle, WA, USA)

-• Decomposing International Migration Flows with Mobile Trace Data: Trends, Seasonality, and Shocks
+• MCDecomposing International Migration Flows with Mobile Trace Data: Trends, Seasonality, and Shocks

 Authors: Wenlan Zhang, Douglas Leasure (University of Oxford)

-• How People Navigate in Crowds Indoors: Evidence from Trajectories in UCL PEARL
+• MCHow People Navigate in Crowds Indoors: Evidence from Trajectories in UCL PEARL

 Authors: Guangsheng Dong, Younan Huang, Hanzhen Fang, Xianghui Zhang (SpaceTimeLab for Big Data Analytics, Department of Civil, Environmental and Geomatic Engineering, University College London, London, UK), Beky Stoddart (Person Environment Activity Research Laboratory, University College London, London, UK), Jessica In (The Bartlett School of Architecture, University College London, London, UK), George Profenza (Opificio, London, UK), Steve Mayo, Ralph Stokeld, Barbara Pizzileo, Shane Gill, Matthew Vile, Ben Paveley (Person Environment Activity Research Laboratory, University College London, London, UK), Isabelle Sjovall (Research institutes of Sweden, Sweden), Uemee Jung, Juliette Dupertuys, Emre Yavuz (Institute of Behavioural Neuroscience, Department of Experimental Psychology, Division of Psychology and Language Sciences, UCL, London, UK), Sam McElhinney (University for the Creative Arts, Canterbury, UK), Paul Webster (Ubisense Limited, Cambridge, UK), Stephen Law (Department of Geography, University College London, London, UK), Antonia Hamilton (Institute of Cognitive Neuroscience, University College London, London, UK), Nick Tyler (Person Environment Activity Research Laboratory, University College London, London, UK), Stephen Gage, Sean Hanna (The Bartlett School of Architecture, University College London, London, UK), Hugo Spiers (Institute of Behavioural Neuroscience, University College London, London, UK), Fiona Zisch (The Bartlett School of Architecture, University College London, London, UK), Tao Cheng* (SpaceTimeLab for Big Data Analytics, Department of Civil, Environmental and Geomatic Engineering, University College London, London, UK)

-• Spatial Modeling of NOx Emissions from Vessel Trajectories Using AIS Data
+• MCSpatial Modeling of NOx Emissions from Vessel Trajectories Using AIS Data

 Authors: Jizhou Tang, Xiaowei Gao (Imperial College London), Xianghui Zhang (University of Liverpool), Tao Cheng (University College London)

-• Robustness of Stop Detection in Sparse Location Datasets
+• MCRobustness of Stop Detection in Sparse Location Datasets

 Authors: Francisco Jose Barreras, Thomas H. Li (University of Pennsylvania)